Info icon

 }

-05 Run authorize-security-group-ingress command (OSX/Linux/UNIX) using the ID of the newly created security group as the identifier parameter, to transfer the inbound information from the non-compliant security group to the new (custom) security group.
-Run the authorize-security-group-ingress command as many times as needed and change the --protocol, --port and --cidr parameter values in order to create all the inbound/ingress rules defined for the non-compliant security group (if successful, the command does not produce an output):
+05 Run authorize-security-group-ingress command (OSX/Linux/UNIX) with the ID of the newly created security group as the identifier parameter, to transfer the inbound information from the non-compliant security group to the new (custom) security group.
+Run the authorize-security-group-ingress command as many times as needed and change the --protocol, --port and --cidr parameter values in order to create all the inbound rules defined for the non-compliant security group (the command output should return true if the command request succeeds):

 aws ec2 authorize-security-group-ingress